usama04/Brain-Controlled-Quadcopter/README.md

 This work consists of an F450 frame based quadcopter with APM 2.8 controller.
 Its Roll and Pitch were controlled using a P300 speller.

 P300 speller is a remarkable software which uses EEG to identify the character that the operater wants to type.
 This system was already implemented on OpenVIBE.
-The box file which visualises the P300 speller on OpenVIBE has been modified to save the detected character in the sketchbook folder of pwm_control_desktop_app
+The box file which visualises the P300 speller on OpenVIBE has been modified to save the detected character in the sketchbook folder of pwm_control_desktop_app.
+This file needs to be replaced in the OpenVIBE source code before building OpenVIBE.

 The pwm_control_desktop_app is java code which runs on processing.
 It is a control pannel for our DIY quadcopter.
 It reads the character in the Results.txt file and sends the corresponding commands to the quadcopter using bluetooth.